Under heavy guard, Congress back to work after Trump supporters storm U.S. Capitol

 The assault on the Capitol was the culmination of months of divisive and escalating rhetoric around the Nov.
 3 election, with Trump repeatedly making false claims that the vote was rigged and urging his supporters to help him overturn his loss.

-The chaotic scenes unfolded after Trump - who before the election refused to commit to a peaceful transfer of power if he lost - addressed thousands of supporters near the White House and told them to march on the Capitol to express their anger at the voting process.
+The chaos unfolded after Trump - who before the election refused to commit to a peaceful transfer of power if he lost - addressed thousands of supporters near the White House and told them to march on the Capitol to express their anger at the voting process.

 He told his supporters to pressure their elected officials to reject the results, urging them “to fight.”